staydrunk/PONY-Town-ANTIAFK/README.md

 # PONY-Town-ANTIAFK

 Welcome!
 This is the most easy to use and simple anti-afk script for Pony Town, but you can use it for ANY game actually.
 By using this, you can stay afk forever like a tier 4 supporter. (for free!)
+READ EVERYTHING THATS HERE ITS IMPORTANT.

 ## How to use it!